ibm-cloud-docs/monitoring/panels.md

 3. Select the scope.

-4. Optionally, click **Override the custom panel scopes** to override the scope for all panels which currently have a custom scope defined.
+4. Optionally, click **Override the custom panel scopes** to override the scope for all panels with a custom scope defined.

     **Note: This action cannot be undone.**